tailoredmedia/DiskLruCache/README.md

 directory.
 It is an error for multiple processes to use the same cache directory at the same time.

+The data stored in the cache is encrypted via an `EncryptedFileStreamProvider`.
+However, the journal file and its contents are not stored encrypted (i.e. entry keys are not encrypted).

 This cache limits the number of bytes that it will store on the filesystem.
 When the number of stored bytes exceeds the limit, the cache will remove entries in the background until the limit is satisfied.
 The limit is not